breakingrobots/bender_plugins/README.md

 bender_plugins
 ==============

-A place for our Bender plugins
+These are plugins for the Bender IRC bot (http://parabuzzle.github.io/bender)